10 Best Dorm Closet Essentials

 These keep your closet smelling great.
 I always had a few of these on hand.
 When I got tired of a particular scent, I tried another one.

-All, in all, this, is a nice to have item – it’s definitely not a must-have college dorm room essential.
+All in all, this is a nice-to-have item – it’s not a must-have college dorm room essential.

-However, during my time in college, I found the smallest thing sometimes made the best and biggest impact.
+However, during my time in college, I found that the smallest things sometimes made the best and biggest impact.

 So if you’re big on fresh scents, get some closet air fresheners – they will keep your closet smelling great.